-One of the things that you need to take a look at before installing a trampoline of this type is the drainage system of the area where you’re planning to install the trampoline into.
+One of the most important things that you need to take a look at before installing a trampoline of this type is the drainage system of the area where you’re planning to install the trampoline into.

-- The key element in installing a trampoline of this model is the thorough preparation of the area or the ground where the trampoline will be placed.
+- The key element in installing is thorough preparation of the area or the ground where the trampoline will be placed.
 The safety that this trampoline promises is useless without this carefully planning this crucial step in installation.

 - The hole in the ground where the trampoline will be installed has to be inspected and studied meticulously.
 The pit should be of the exact size as required.
 You cannot afford to allow oversights and inaccuracies in this detail.

-After everything has been checked and ensured, the last thing to do is to install the trampoline.
+After everything has been inspected, the last thing to do is to install the trampoline.
+This doesn’t take more than with the regular trampolines.
 If you are thinking about installing this type of trampoline, it is wise to get the best trampoline on the market.
-Try to research on it first and compare with other trampolines of the same type.
+Try to do some research first and compare trampolines of the same type.